prince89arora/rust-practice/docs/README.md

 - Rust does not support Struts inheritance.
 It solves the issue using `Traits`.

+## Structs

+- A way to define a composite data type.
+- Properties can be accessed by name.
+- Can also be used with tuple to create a `Tuple Struct`.

 ## Traits

 - Similar to interfaces in other languages.